We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 Click Save Changes.

-If you have multiple locations, and each location offering AM, PM, Full day, you may want to set up a Booking page per location.
+If you have multiple locations, and in each location you want to offer AM, PM, Full day, you may want to set up a Booking page per location to improve the management UX.

 **What if you want to offer half day parking?